Funding AI for Good: A Call for Meaningful Engagement: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) for social good (AI4SG) initiatives seek to bring about positive and long-lasting impact in social domains such as public health, by leveraging data-driven technologies like machine learning~\cite{shi_artificial_2020, li_ai_2021, perrault_ai_2020, rolnick_tackling_2022, tomasev_ai_2020}.
-However, a growing body of evidence suggests that AI4SG initiatives do not necessarily yield the intended positive outcomes in real-world contexts~\cite{vinuesa_role_2020, eubanks_automating_2018, sally_ho_heres_2023, tate_ryan-mosley_algorithm_2023}.
-Research in Computer-Supported Cooperative Work (CSCW), Information and Communication Technologies and Development (ICTD), and Human-Computer Interaction for Development (HCI4D) provides insights into the socio-technical mechanisms underpinning challenges in delivering the tangible positive impact of AI.
-While existing work has largely focused on the roles and perspectives of project teams (often consisting of AI technologists and mission-driven organizations), emerging works point to the significant influence of funders in shaping the direction, design, and priorities of technology initiatives aimed at social impact~\cite{lin_come_2024, saha_commissioning_2022, erete_method_2023}.

-Funders are organizations that provide monetary support and facilitate interdisciplinary programs, such as private foundations, nonprofit organizations, and technology companies.
-Funders function not only as financial sponsors but also as agenda-setters who significantly shape the ecosystems of AI development~\cite{widder_basic_2024, gardner_ethical_2022}.
-In AI4SG specifically, ~\citet{lin_come_2024} draw on community organizations' perspectives and reveal funders' prevalent influence in how AI4SG partnerships are formed, which problem spaces are prioritized, and what kinds of solutions are pursued during the early stages of projects.
-Prior work also points out that funding often incentivizes mission-driven organizations' tendency to adopt data-driven innovations, even at the cost of their original social missions~\cite{bopp_disempowered_2017, lin_come_2024}.
-For AI developers and practitioners, short funding timelines often constrain their considerations of ethics and unintended consequences~\cite{do_thats_2023, moitra_ai_2022, okolo_you_2024}.
-While prior work has established funders' prevalent influence through the perspectives of mission-driven organizations and AI developers in AI4SG, we still lack a direct understanding of \textbf{how funders frame AI's role in social good problems and how they envision AI's social impact might be achieved.}
+Artificial Intelligence (AI) for social good (AI4SG) initiatives aim to create long-lasting positive impact in social domains such as public health, by leveraging AI technologies like machine learning~\cite{shi_artificial_2020, li_ai_2021, perrault_ai_2020, rolnick_tackling_2022, tomasev_ai_2020}.
+Yet prior work finds limited evidence of tangible benefits of these initiatives for intended communities, and projects frequently face deployment and sustainability challenges in real-world contexts~\cite{vinuesa_role_2020, eubanks_automating_2018, sally_ho_heres_2023, tate_ryan-mosley_algorithm_2023}.
+HCI scholarship provides insights into the socio-technical mechanisms underpinning these challenges, and recent work points to the significant influence of funding agendas---the priorities, goals, and approaches set by funders---in shaping the technology initiatives aimed at social impact~\cite{lin_come_2024, saha_commissioning_2022, erete_method_2023}.
+In AI4SG specifically, \citet{lin_come_2024} foreground community organizations' perspectives and show that funding agendas heavily influence how partnerships are formed, which problem spaces are prioritized, and what kinds of solutions are pursued during the early stages of projects.
+Prior work also notes that funding often incentivizes mission-driven organizations to adopt data-driven innovations, sometimes at the cost of their original social missions~\cite{bopp_disempowered_2017, lin_come_2024}.
+For AI developers and practitioners, short funding timelines can constrain considerations of ethics and unintended consequences~\cite{do_thats_2023, moitra_ai_2022, okolo_you_2024}.
+However, existing HCI literature on AI4SG initiatives primarily focuses on \textit{funded projects}' approaches and outcomes through the perspectives of project teams; much less attention is given to the design of upstream \textit{funding agendas} themselves, before projects even get selected.